To live only for Christ and the extension of his kingdom” is at the heart of the charism of Blessed Edmund Rice.

 St Ambrose College is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection and Safeguarding Policy.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment.
+This includes our Child Protection and Safeguarding Policy, which can be found in the policy section of our website.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our students are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.